PatrickWLowe/First-Week-Challenge/README.md

 ## Getting Started

-### Make a clone of this repository in your local device using GitBash and SSH key for the repository found below:
+### Make a clone of this repository in your local device using GitBash or Terminal(Mac) and SSH key for the repository found below:

 ### https://github.com/PatrickWLowe/First-Week-Challenge